 Here's something you don't exactly see running around your neighborhood.
 Want a pizza for dinner or that ball game on tonight?
 You'll find many pizza delivery services, as well as more Japanese versions of ramen, okonomiyaki (a fried Japanese pizza), etc. Since Japanese streets are routinely a moving parking lot, you'll almost certainly see them deliver your food in these cheaper, (lower-taxed) mobile 50cc engine bikes.
 If you move into an apartment or house it won't be long before you see some menus pop up in your mailbox.
 Unlike in the U.S., there is no tipping of the delivery boys, waitresses, maids, etc. And after seeing their prices, you won't feel much like it, anyway.

 Vending machines for everything.....In Japan the 24 hour convenience store is still relatively new--but even if you're in the boondocks you won't need to worry.
 You'll find vending machines like these here selling everything.
 And I do mean everything.
 Liquor, cancer sticks, rice, condoms, girlie magazines, comics, etc. etc. The Asahi machine seen here not only sells regular cans, but 633ml and 2 liter bottles also.
 The vending machines for soft drinks not only sell cold drinks but hot canned coffee in the winter as well.
+According to the Japan Vending Machine Manufacturers' Association, in Japan there is one vending machine for every 24 persons.
+The latest thing?
+Asahi Soft Drinks is setting up over 10,000 vending machines across Japan to offer free wi-fi access.

 If you're one of those who's been lulled into thinking Japan is one big La-La Land, maybe these will wake you up.
 Here, extremely few people bother to spay their pets.
 The result?
-You guessed it--the killing of thousands of animals each year because the owners either kick the new offspring into the street or give them to the city to be destroyed.
+You guessed it--the killing of countless animals each year because the owners either kick the new offspring into the street or give them to the city to be destroyed.
 And worst of all, it is a slaughter that is COMPLETELY UNNECESSARY.
 Everyone marvels at the "Tamagochi", or the robot dog just invented, but few ever understand WHY they are popular in the first place.
-For most people, owning a pet is virtually a luxury--and if you live in a condo or apartment you probably aren't even allowed anything besides a plant or a goldfish.
+For most people, owning a pet is virtually a luxury -- and if you live in a condo or apartment you probably aren't even allowed anything besides a plant or a goldfish.
 In these photos, you can see a few cats who have nowhere to go except the streets; in the other you can see some women who deserve some award but won't get any.
 But there they are, on a busy street every day, trying to give away any impounded pet they can before its time is up.
 For nearly all of these unwanted pets, it's really a Death Row.
 The moral of the story is, if you have a pet, NEUTER IT ALREADY!!

 This is something the guided tours and Japan National Tourist Organization